mridul-py/Power-BI-for-Waggle/README.md

 ```
 6. Open a pull request and describe your changes.

-📄 License
+📄 License:

--- This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.

-🙏 Acknowledgments
+🙏 Acknowledgments:

--- Special thanks to the Power BI community for inspiration and resources.
+Special thanks to the Power BI community for inspiration and resources.

--- Built with ❤️ using Power BI.
+Built with ❤️ using Power BI.

 📧 Contact

--- For questions or feedback, feel free to reach out:
+For questions or feedback, feel free to reach out:

--- Mridul Gupta
+Mridul Gupta

 GitHub: mridul-py